PapstIO/Papst.EventStore/README.md

 V5 comes with a new access model to the streams, with paging and a new library structure.

-* V5 Supports .NET 8.0 and upwards
+**V5 Supports only .NET 8.0 and upwards**

 It introduces a separation of EventStore and EventStream.
 The EventStore now only offers the possibility to create or retrieve streams.

 ### Breaking Changes

 * The `IEventStore` interface no longer has methods to append to the EventStream
 * The new `IEventStream` needs an index document, which needs to be added to existing event streams.
-See Migration Chapter.
+See Migration Chapter in Cosmos DB Implementation.
 * The `IEventStreamAggregator` implementation that uses the code generated events has moved to a own package to allow removing active code from the `Papst.EventStore` package.
 * The `EventName` Attribute now uses positional parameters, provided by a constructor.
 * A single EventStream can no longer contain Events for multiple Entities.